Riccardo Cocciante: Career

-After the fair commercial results of his 1973 album Poesia, Cocciante had his breakout one year later with "Bella senz'anima", which turned to be a major hit but also raised controversities, being considered sexist and being censored on Italian television.
+After the fair commercial results of his 1973 album Poesia, Cocciante had his breakout one year later with "Bella senz'anima", which became a major hit, but was also controversial, being considered sexist and was censored on Italian television.
 In 1976, he got another number one spot on the Italian hit parade with "Margherita", his signature song.
 The same year, he covered the Beatles song "Michelle", featuring the London Symphony Orchestra, for the musical documentary All This and World War II, and he released his sole English album in the US, with the single "When Love Has Gone Away" peaking at No. 41 on the Billboard Hot 100.

 In 1980, Cocciante began a decade-long collaboration with the lyricist Mogol, who had just stopped his professional association with Lucio Battisti; their first hit was "Cervo a primavera".
 In 1983, Cocciante was the first Italian artist to be signed to Virgin Records, andreleased his album "Sincerità", produced and arranged by the American composer James Newton Howard.
 Following several more hits, notably the 1985 duet with Mina "Questione di feeling", in 1987 he moved to Florida, and except for a live album he took a long artistic break.

 Cocciante made his comeback in 1991, winning the 41st edition of the Sanremo Music Festival with the song "Se stiamo insieme", and getting a significant success with both the single and the following album Cocciante.
 In 1994, he recorded an English-language version of his hit song "Pour elle" as a duet with Francesca Bellenis, under the title "I'd Fly", and included it in his album Un Uomo Felice; a Spanish version "Por ella" and an Italian version "Per lei" were also recorded.
 In 1996, Cocciante was chosen as the singer for the Italian versions of the songs in the Toy Story movie, singing "Un amico in me", "Che strane cose" and "Io non volerò più".
 In 1997, his friend Plácido Domingo invited him to sing at Domingo's annual Christmas in Vienna concert, together with Sarah Brightman and Helmut Lotti.

 In 1998, Cocciante composed Notre-Dame de Paris, a musical adaptation of Victor Hugo's The Hunchback of Notre-Dame; the musical, with lyrics by Luc Plamondon in its French version and by Pasquale Panella in its Italian version, proved to be a worldwide success, and the relevant CDs sold about 10 million copies.
 Other two successful musicals followed: Le Petit Prince, and Giulietta e Romeo.
 He also made a Chinese-language adaptation of Giacomo Puccini's opera Turandot, which was directed by Zhang Yimou.

 In 2013, Cocciante was a coach for the first season of The Voice of Italy; Elhaida Dani, one of the contestants he coached, won the show.

-Cocciante's oeuvre includes recordings in Italian, French, English, and Spanish.